 BREAST IMPLANT REPLACEMENT

 Patients should contact their original surgeon if they have any queries or concerns.
-If the surgeon is no longer practicing, you can find a new surgeon on our ASAPS member’s database.
+If the surgeon is no longer practising, you can find a new surgeon on our ASAPS member’s database.

 BREAST IMPLANT SAFETY